-These experiences have allowed me to develop strong time management and organizational skills, which I see as being very important when seeking employment while continuing to study.
+levelop strong time management and organizational skills, which I see as being very nile continuing to study.

-Personal attributes that I believe make me suitable for this position include:
+ne suitable for this position include:

+nd school results demonstrate high motivation.
-- Motivation: Volunteer participation and school results demonstrate high motivation. - Customer Service: Assisting with the sale of products at community events has allowed the development of customer service skills. - Communication: Acting in drama performances and working as an MC for school events has allowed the development of communication skills.

-My teachers and educators have commended me for my willingness to participate and my dedication to helping out where possible.
-I enjoy working with others and believe that my strong communication skills will ensure that I can meet the expectations of this role.

-I believe that I have a lot to offer your organization.
-I am keen to develop my professional skills and look forward to discussing my application with you at an interview.
-My resume is enclosed for your consideration.
-I can be contacted at any time via cell phone or email as listed above.
-I look forward to hearing from you soon.
+ale of products at community events has allowed the development of customer prmances and working as an MC for school events has allowed the development of nded me for my willingness to participate and my dedication to helping out where I believe that my strong communication skills will ensure that I can meet the ganization.
+I am keen to develop my professional skills and look forward to discussing My resume is enclosed for your consideration.
+I can be contacted at any time via cell rward to hearing from you soon.